patternfly-kotlin/patternfly-kotlin/README.md

 PatternFly Fritz2 is a [Kotlin/JS](https://kotl.in/js) implementation of [PatternFly](https://www.org.patternfly.org/) based on [fritz2](https://www.fritz2.dev/).

-The goal of this project is to provide all PatternFly components as Kotlin classes.
+The goal of this project is to provide all PatternFly components in Kotlin/JS.
 This is done in a way that matches the reactive nature of fritz2.
-In particular, the components use stores, handlers, and other elements from the fritz2 API.
+In particular, the components use [stores](https://api.fritz2.dev/core/core/dev.fritz2.binding/-store/index.html), [handlers](https://api.fritz2.dev/core/core/dev.fritz2.binding/-handler/index.html), and other elements from the fritz2 API.

 To get a quick overview what this is all about head over to the PatternFly Fritz2 [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/).
 It demonstrates the usage of all supported components and also includes more complex demos of data driven components such as [card view](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/org.patternfly/-card-view/index.html), [data list](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/org.patternfly/-data-list/index.html) and [data tables](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/org.patternfly/-data-table/index.html).